mrmaxguns/wonderwordsmodule/README.md

 # Contributing

-All contributions are welcome and we hope wonderwords will continue growing.
+All contributions are welcome and we hope Wonderwords will continue growing.
-Start out by reading CONTRIBUTING.md for contributing guidelines and how to get started.
+Start out by reading `CONTRIBUTING.md` for contributing guidelines and how to get started.

 # Credits

 Wonderwords has been made possible thanks to the following works:

-* `profanitylist.txt` from
+- `profanitylist.txt` from
   [RobertJGabriel/Google-profanity-words](https://github.com/RobertJGabriel/Google-profanity-words)
   under the
   [Apache-2.0 license](https://github.com/RobertJGabriel/Google-profanity-words/blob/master/LICENSE)